Read liquid balance-sheet power in one disciplined board

 A useful public source family for money-market and cash-like pooled assets when customers want the broader liquidity mood, not just single-entity balance sheets.

 The goal is not to fake real-time certainty.
-It is to help you read who has liquid balance-sheet power, how that changes, and where the source trail starts whenever the story matters enough to investigate further.
+It is to help you read who has liquid balance-sheet power, how that changes, and where the source trail begins whenever the story matters enough to investigate further.